Green Heart Love

 Is orzo pesto salad vegan?

-Yes, this orzo pesto salad is completely vegan-friendly as written since I use a homemade dairy-free pesto sauce for the dressing.
+Yes, this orzo pesto salad is completely vegan-friendly as written since I use a dairy-free pesto sauce for the dressing.

 However, if you’re preparing the recipe with store-bought pesto, ensure it’s not made with Parmesan to keep things plant-based.
 Alternatively, make your own pesto at home!